bliszewski/sfmt/README.md

 ```

 ### Alternative Work Item Build Script
-Every new Work Item will have its own `build.xml` file which links back to the primary `build.xml` script.
-This allows all commands to be run from within the work item directory and, when paired with the work items `build.properties` that should set `work=<work_item_name>`, can be run without the additional command line argument.
+A new `build.xml` file is copied into the Work Item directory which imports the primary `build.xml` script.
+This allows all commands to be run from within the work item directory, and if the `work` properties is set in the local `build.properties` can be run without specifying the work item on the command line argument.
 E.g.
 ```
 ant new -Dpatch=<patch_name>
 ant fetch-from-source [-Dpatch=<patch_name>]